Esri/squad-leader-android/README.md

 Layer type should be one of the following:

 - DynamicMapServiceLayer (dynamic map service)
-- TiledCacheLayer (local TPK or compact cache)
+- TiledCacheLayer (file:/// URL to a local TPK or compact cache)
 - TiledMapServiceLayer (cached map service)
+- FeatureServiceLayer (feature service; either an entire feature service like ".../FeatureServer" or a single layer like ".../FeatureServer/42")
+- ImageServiceLayer (image service)

 For best results, be sure that one and only one layer with basemap="true" also has visible="true".

 If you do not provide a mapconfig.xml file, a default list of ArcGIS Online basemap layers will be used when the app launches for the first time.

 After the first launch, the app uses the bsaemap layers that it loaded previously.
-If you want to reset and re-read mapconfig.xml, go to the Android application settings, choose Squad Leader, and choose Clear Data.
+If you want to reset and re-read mapconfig.xml, you can [reset the map](#reset_map).
+Alternatively, you can manually go to the Android application settings, choose Squad Leader, and choose Clear Data.
 Then run the app and it will read mapconfig.xml again.

 ## Licensing